twr14152/go2run/prompted_ssh/README.md

 The example below is using devnet hosts but I've updated my /etc/hosts file to make it easier to test.
 The code does use these alias names in the code to pick the correct username and password.

+So you will need to add login credential to main.go.

+If you have multiple logins you could use if/else logic in the code to match hostname your logging into with appropriate username and password.

+Thats is how I tested it and it works.
+In reality you will more than likely be using tacacs and have standard login.
+So the code is written as such.

 # Running code with show commands